icerpc/icerpc-docs/pages/docs/getting-started/what-is-icerpc.md

 ## Extensibility

-IceRPC allows customization of the invocation and dispatch pipelines using interceptors and middleware.
+IceRPC allows customization of the [invocation][invocation-pipeline] and [dispatch][dispatch-pipeline] pipelines using [interceptors][interceptor] and [middleware][middleware].
 IceRPC provides a set of common interceptors and middleware, but you can also add your own to tailor your invocation and dispatch pipelines.

 In addition, new transports can be added to handle special cases where standard transports like TCP or QUIC are not available.

 ## Networking

-IceRPC supports a multiplexed transport abstraction that fully leverages modern network protocols like QUIC.
+IceRPC supports a [multiplexed transport][multiplexed-transports] abstraction that fully leverages modern network protocols like QUIC.

 ## Language mappings